openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 ![autoplugin_accelerate]

-This mechanism can be easily observed in our [Benchmark Application sample](#Benchmark App Info) showing how the first-inference latency (the time it takes to compile the model and perform the first inference) is reduced when using AUTO.
+This mechanism can be easily observed in the [Using AUTO with Benchmark app sample](#using-auto-with-openvino-samples-and-benchmark-app) section, showing how the first-inference latency (the time it takes to compile the model and perform the first inference) is reduced when using AUTO.
 For example:

 ```sh
 benchmark_app -m ../public/alexnet/FP32/alexnet.xml -d GPU -niter 128